infotroph/efrhizo/efhrizo-log.md

 The second line is just to keep the column names consistently capitalized.

 Reran make, prairie 2014 graph improved all all others stayed the same.
 Hooray!

+Now comparing 2014 peak numbers against 2014 tractor core values.

+* Exported Excel spreadsheet `Final Data, 2014 Tractor Core Belowground Biomass.xlsx` (from Mike Masters, 2014-12-02) as CSV.
+Did NOT commit XLSX version to Git, just the csv.
+* Opened CSV in Sublime Text, removed extra header line before column names, replaced three instances of "N/A" with "NA".
+* Read into R, will save session separately.

+2014-03-31:

+Presented current results to DeLucia lab this morning.
+Concensus from Evan and others is that existing data are sufficient and we don't need to collect any more images.

+Most interesting findings in current plots: Total root volume seems to be slowly increasing year-over year in all perennials, and perennials show very little seasonality in total root mass through 2012 season, but changes reappear in 2013..

+Total root volume: This is cool... _assuming_ it's not just an operator effect; most students who have traced roots traced them in one year only!
+I have some cross comparison data I can use to check this, both in the opeator agreement training set and from a few tubes from earlier years that I had TAW retrace while he was waiting for me to clean up the 2013 images.

+Perennials show very little seasonality in total root mass through 2012 season, but changes reappear in 2013: Was 2012 a _pause_ in root expansion because of the drought, or was 2013 a _resumption_ of growth that had stopped a while before at "stand maturity" (possibly in delayed response to the drought)?
+To resolve this, trace several sessions from 2011 and all sessions from 2013.

+Destructive harvest: replication is low, but not seeing any particular evidence for differences in root density near tubes.
+Likely conclusion is that underestimates of near-surface roots are a _detection_ issue, i.e. the roots are present in the soil near the tube, we're just failing to see them for some reason.
+Put another way, it looks like the tube itself doesn't create a hostile microenvironment.

+Comparing 2014 peak harvest tractor cores vs rhizotron images: surprisingly low correlation even at depth -- when plotting block means by depth horizon, 0-10 (!) is essentially the only horizon with a significant positive slope, and even that is driven by one or two points.
+None of us were really sure what to make of this, need to think on it more.

+A possible angle for further investigation into near-surface underdetection: Is it an artifact of my every-five-locations sampling strategy?
+Take the few tubes where I did sample all locations (June & September 2014, a few in 2009, borrow images from a Leakey lab project if I need more replicates), simulate estimated root volumes when looking at all frames, every 2, every 5, (...10...etc).
+Check both systematic (1,5,10,15) and random ("give me 20 frames from this tube of 110") subsamples.
+N.B.
+Evan didn't seem very excited about this idea, says "focus on the biology."
+Point in his favor: Plenty of people see undersampling in shallow depths when they DO collect every frame.